ShonP40/hassio-addons/hassio-hostapd-advanced/DOCS.md

 ### Option: `country`

-Specifies the country the user lives in to only allow using the allowed WiFi bands for that country.
+Specifies the country the user lives in to only allow using the allowed WiFi channels for that country.

 ### Option: `allow_internet`